2024 Solar Incentives Guide for Upper Macungie, PA - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that comes to mind when thinking about solar incentives.
-An incentive that most people are likely to be familiar with is the Federal Solar Investment Tax Credit (ITC).
-This is a tax credit for a predetermined percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC allows you to claim a tax credit for a specific percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Upper Macungie solar panel installer can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local Upper Macungie solar panel installer can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives

-Not all solar incentives are federal; tax credits, rebates and more might also be offered at the state and local level.
-These incentives might be offered by the Pennsylvania government, or by your county or municipality.
-Some incentives may be available for a limited time, while others are ongoing.
+Not all solar incentives are federal; tax credits, rebates and more may be offered at the state and local level.
+Certain incentives are ongoing, while others might only be available for a limited time.
+They may be provided by your county or municipality, or by the Pennsylvania government.

 Next Steps for Installing Solar in Upper Macungie